 My advisee seems to be struggling academically.
 What resources do we have?

 In general: the Dean of Students Office provides academic success resources to support the efforts of the faculty with supplemental academic coaching, peer tutoring, professionalized accessibility services including accommodations testing, and workshops and clinics to develop students' executive functioning skills.
 The office also helps to manage the withdrawal and readmission processes, and provides early intervention when students are in academic peril.
 The Dean of Students Office welcomes calls and emails from faculty identifying any academic or health and wellness concerns they have about students.
 These might include attendance patterns, despondence, disruptive behavior, declining grades, etc. Academic Affairs and Student Affairs at CMC are close partners and are here to support faculty advisors.
-Please reach out to Susan Layden (firstname.lastname@example.org), Senior Associate Dean for Student Success, or Dianna Graves (email@example.com), Assistant Vice President and Dean of Students at any time.
+Please reach out to Dianna Graves (email@example.com), Associate Vice President and Dean of Students at any time.

 If your student has a disability, refer them to the Assistant Dean of Students for Disability Services and Academic Success (firstname.lastname@example.org).